JacobWylie/chatbot-node/README.md

 ## Note:
 #### I've built a simliar soultion that is completely client side with no server and similiar functionality.
 #### It can be found here: [https://github.com/JacobWylie/grover-chatbot](https://github.com/JacobWylie/grover-chatbot)
+#### Thank you to [https://github.com/LucasBassetti/react-simple-chatbot](https://github.com/LucasBassetti/react-simple-chatbot) for the React chatbot components.

 ## Install and run locally